 Head Chef, L'Enclume, Cartmel, Cumbria.

-Michel Roux OBE: “Mark was a clear winner, his dish was excellent, well seasoned and the cooking of each ingredient was bang on.
+His version of the classic Veal Orloff, a boned and stuffed rack of veal, impressed the judges.
+Michel Roux Sr commented afterwards: “Mark was a clear winner, his dish was excellent, well seasoned and the cooking of each ingredient was bang on.
 After three previous times when his name wasn’t called he could have given up but his perseverance has paid off, he has honed his skills and shown great determination to succeed, this is what being a Roux Scholar is all about.
 Well done!”